 Database design students may expect assignments in programming language problem sets, projects, and reading corresponding to lecture.
 Assignments may also require students to work on collaborative projects related to laboratory or lecture topics.

 Graduate students may leave a database design master’s degree program with the skills necessary to design and implement operational databases, data warehousing, data mining, and other business related intelligence technologies.
 Database design is necessary in the operations and management of several organizations in various industries, including information system management.

-The U.S. Bureau of Labor Statistics reports that the median annual wage in 2010 for computer and information system managers was $115,780, and that employment growth in computer and information systems management is expected to grow 18% between 2010 and 2020.
+The U.S. Bureau of Labor Statistics reports that the median annual wage for computer and information system managers was $115,780, and that employment growth in computer and information systems management is expected to grow 18% between 2010 and 2020.
 Computer information systems majors may find positions as analysts, chief information officers, systems architects, technology consultants, network administrators, and webmasters.
 Employment growth is expected, but keep in mind that employment opportunities and wages depend on factors like area, position, experience, employer, and industry, and salaries and job availability are not guaranteed.